 What is Baccalaureate?

 Baccalaureate is a one-hour religious service honoring the graduating class.
 During the service, an address in the form of a sermon is delivered by a faculty member or respected leader in the religious community.
 Faculty and graduates process in cap and gown for the ceremony.
-A ticket is required; graduates can reserve up to three tickets online for family members.
+A ticket is required; graduates can reserve up to two tickets online for family members.
 Graduates who process do not need a ticket.
 Weather permitting, overflow seating and simulcast viewing will be available on Hearn Plaza.

 Is attendance mandatory for students?